-Beginning on the effective date and lasting through the term of this permit, the permittee may discharge runoff from outfalls outlined in Table 2, meeting definitions set forth in 40 CFR 434(H), and the entire contributing watershed has been released from Phase II bonding in the Rosebud Mine strip mine permits (SMP) C1986003A, C1984003B, C1985003C, and C1986003D.
-A Permitted outfall's effluent limitations shift from standard and alternate limitations as detailed in Section I.B(1-3) of this permit to effluent limitations derived from 40 CFR 434(H) and summarized below.
+Beginning on the effective date and lasting through the term of this permit, the permittee may discharge runoff from outfalls meeting definitions set forth in 40 CFR 434(H), and the entire contributing watershed has been released from Phase II bonding in the Spring Creek Mine strip mine permit (SMP) (C1979012).
+A Permitted outfall's effluent limitations shift from standard and alternate limitations as detailed in section I.B(1-3) of this permit to effluent limitations derived from 40 CFR 434(H) and summarized below.

-- (a) The operator must submit a site-specific Sediment Control Plan to DEQ that is designed to prevent an increase in the annual average sediment yield from premined conditions.
+(a) The operator must submit a site-specific Sediment Control Plan to DEQ that is designed to prevent an increase in the annual average sediment yield from premined conditions.
 The approved sediment control plan is incorporated into the MPDES permit as an effluent limitation.
-The Sediment Control Plan identifies best management practices (BMPs) or best technology currently available (BTCA), must describe design specifications, construction specifications, maintenance schedules, inspection criteria, and the expected performance and longevity of the BMPs/BTCA practices. - (b) Using watershed models, the operator must demonstrate that the implementation of the Sediment Control Plan will result in average annual sediment yields that will not be greater than the sediment yield levels from pre-mined, undisturbed conditions.
-The operator must use the same watershed model that was used to acquire SMPs C1986003A, C1984003B, C1985003C, and C1986003D under Montana Strip and Underground Mine Reclamation Act (ARM 17.24.313; 17.24.314; 17.24.634). - (c) The operator must design, implement, and maintain BMPs and BCTA in the manner specified in the Sediment Control Plan, consistent with the requirements of SMP C1986003A, C1984003B, C1985003C, and C1986003D.
+The Sediment Control Plan identifies best management practices (BMPs) or best technology currently available (BTCA), must describe design specifications, construction specifications, maintenance schedules, inspection criteria, as well as the expected performance and longevity of the BMPs/BTCA practices.

+(b) Using watershed models, the operator must demonstrate that the implementation of the Sediment Control Plan will result in average annual sediment yields that will not be greater than the sediment yield levels from pre-mined, undisturbed conditions.
+The operator must use the same watershed model that was, or will be, used to acquire the C1979012 permit under Montana Strip and Underground Mine Reclamation Act (ARM 17.24.313; 17.24.314; 17.24.634).

+(c) The operator must design, implement and maintain BMPs and BCTA in the manner specified in the Sediment Control Plan, consistent with the requirements of SMP C1979012.